 Students are expected to have working knowledge of R, which should cover at least: loading data and packages, data recoding, fitting at least simple regression models (lm() for example), and extracting quantities of interest from these model objects.

 The course runs for five weeks with two meetings held each week.

 These meetings will be a mixture of a) instructor lead introduction of the problem, b) review of the readings/approaches, and c) software demonstration.
 Accordingly, in-class activity presupposes that participants read the required readings and follow along the implementation examples and exercises.

-The meetings will be based on substantive political science problems that have been analyzed using text data (party manifestos, government bills, speeches, open ended survey responses, for example), with supporting readings on the methods employed, and software demonstration and exercises.
-We will work extensively with texts (both human coded and not) available through the Comparative Manifesto Project and the Comparative Agenda Project.
+The meetings will be based on substantive political science problems that have been analyzed using text data (party manifestos, government bills, speeches, social media updates, for example), with supporting readings on the methods employed, and software demonstration and exercises.

 The portfolio consists of: